Cyprus - spring wildlife on Aphrodite's wildlife

 Minimum 5, maximum 14.

-Day 1 Our morning flight takes us to Paphos, from where we transfer to our hotel (c1hr 30mins). where we will be welcomed ‘home’ by our delightful hosts.
-After settling in, there will be time to relax at the hotel or take a local walk in the afternoon.
+Day 1 Our morning flight takes us to Paphos, from where we transfer to our hotel (c.
+1hr 30mins) where we will be welcomed ‘home’ by our delightful hosts.

 Day 2 We walk along the coast from the botanic garden at the Baths of Aphrodite towards Fontana Amorosa.
 The scenery is breathtaking, with high cliffs dropping steeply down to the sea.
-During the walk we should see an abundance of Cyclamen persicum and Ranunculus asiaticus, with the endemic Paphos Blue amongst the early spring butterflies, and migrant birds flitting amongst the bushes, hopefully including flycatchers, warblers and shrikes.
+During the walk we should see an abundance of Cyclamen persicum and Ranunculus asiaticus, with the endemic Paphos Blue amongst the early spring butterflies, and migrant birds flitting amongst the bushes.

 Day 3 Today we will exlore Pegeia Forest.
 Beneath the scattered canopy of Calabrian Pine and Phoenician Juniper we will find an interesting variety of orchids: depending on the season we could find ten species, including Ophrys fusciflora subsp levantina, O. argolicai subsp elegans and the delicate Neotinea maculata.
 We will also inspect some interesting seasonal rock pools where local rarities can be found, including the diminutive Least Adder’s-tongue Fern.
 Reptiles could include the impressive Starred Agama, Kotschy’s Gecko, the tiny Snake-eyed Skink or even European Chameleon.

-Day 4 Today our attention will turn to the history of the island.
-We start with a visit to the monastery of Ayios Neophytos famous for its byzantine frescoes.
+Day 4 Today our attention turns to the history of the island.
+We start with a visit to the monastery of Ayios Neophytos.
 From here we move to the Tombs of the Kings, dating back to the ptolemite Cypriot Kingdoms, where we will find interesting coast-loving plants and migrant birds among the archaeology.
-Finally, we will spend our afternoon on the Paphos Peninsula, part of the Paphos World Heritage Site, with ‘houses’ of Roman mosaics.
-This site is also known as a migrant hot spot, and after soaking up the history we will check to see what birds we can track down.
+We spend our afternoon on the Paphos Peninsula, part of the Paphos World Heritage Site, with ‘houses’ of Roman mosaics.
+This site is also known as a migrant hot spot, and after soaking up the history we will see what birds we can track down.

 Day 5 In the morning we will return to the intricacies of orchid identification during a walk in the meadows near the hotel.
 Here, we hope to find three forms of tongue orchids, including the delicate locally endemic Serapias ‘aphroditae’.
 After lunch at the hotel the afternoon is free to explore the area at your own pace.

 Day 6 We head back to the Paphos area today, with birds on our mind.
-We will be joined by a conservationist from BirdLife Cyprus as we visit several local sites, hoping to find the endemic Cyprus Wheatear and Cyprus Warbler along with other interesting migrants and local specialities, while enjoying the flowers we find along the way.
+We will be joined by a conservationist from BirdLife Cyprus as we visit several local sites, hoping to find the endemic Cyprus Wheatear and Cyprus Warbler along with other interesting migrants and local specialities.

 Day 7 We drive up to the ridge in the heart of the Akamas.
 Beneath the pines we will look for wild flowers, including more orchids, including Ophrys umbilicata subsp lapethica and O. fusca subsp iricolor.
 A week is a long time during spring and it will be interesting to compare the plants with those we saw during our first days and to find out what new migrant birds have arrived.